THE UPACK PROGRAM PACKAGE

 Program prep

-This program calculates the energy of one or more single (crystal) structures, and optimizes their geometries.
-The input data are obtained from an spf, mdi or cssr type coordinate file.
+This program calculates and minimizes the energy of one or more single (crystal) structures, thus optimizing their geometries.
+The input data are obtained from an spf, mdi, cif or cssr type coordinate file.
 It is possible to expand the geometry to independent molecules in space group P1 or to consider more than one independent molecule in the asymmetric unit.
 Lattice dynamical calculations are also possible.

 Input files: